 We have encountered websites fraudulently misusing our brand or associating with our company.
 These websites are designed to draw you into providing personal information or engaging in financial transactions, particularly involving cryptocurrency or cryptomining.

 Hoax emails (phishing) with escrow scams

-These hoax emails use the Galaxy Digital name and contain links to a website purported to be a Galaxy Digital website.
-The emails suggest that Galaxy Digital will serve as an escrow provider in a cryptocurrency transaction.
+These hoax emails use the Galaxy Digital name and may contain links to a website purported to be a Galaxy Digital website.
+The emails may suggest that Galaxy Digital will serve as an escrow provider in a cryptocurrency transaction.
 By clicking on a link in the email, you are taken to a website that appears to be a genuine Galaxy Digital website (but is not), and requested to enter data in an attempt to fraudulently obtain your personal information and/or cryptocurrency.
 Please note that Galaxy Digital does not provide any sort of escrow service.

 If you think you've received a suspicious email or communication, but you haven't acted on it, please forward it to [email protected].

 If you think you've discovered a fake Galaxy Digital related website or online identity, please report it to [email protected].

 Contact information is provided at https://www.galaxydigital.io/contact/ and on some of our other website pages.

 Additional resources on phishing and how to avoid it (list last updated Aug 25, 2020):